 That’s it!
 Hopefully, now you’re prepared for the first night home with your puppy.

-What experiences do you have with your puppy’s first night at home?
+How did you do with your puppy’s first night at home?

 Tell us your experiences in the comment section below.